ECB pays banks to take its money

 "The amount that banks can borrow is linked to the amount of loans they have," Draghi said.
 "So a bank that is very active in granting loans to the real economy can borrow more than a bank that concentrates on other activities."

-While the announcement resulted in a rise in the shares of banks of southern countries, such as Italy, those of rivals in economically stronger neighbors such as Germany fell.
+While the announcement resulted in a rise in the shares of banks of southern countries, such as Italy, those of rivals in economically stronger neighbours such as Germany fell.

 Spanish bank executives told Reuters they welcomed the move, whereas German banks were caustic in their criticism of the ECB's steps to loosen money supply, saying it would hurt savers.

-And some economists are skeptical that the project will succeed, after banks' take-up of earlier similar ultra-cheap ECB loans was far lower than expected.
+And some economists are sceptical that the project will succeed, after banks' take-up of earlier similar ultra-cheap ECB loans was far lower than expected.

 "They are throwing money at the banks but it's not a game changer," ING economist, Carsten Brzeski, said.